Wild JourneysWild JourneysWild Journeys

 • Cape of Good Hope Nature Reserve

-• Penguin colony at the Boulders (optional)
+• See the Penguin colony at the Boulders ($5 entrance to the conservation area optional)

 • Historic Simon's Town